How Marijuana Legalization Affects Alcohol Consumption

 Decreased Binge Drinking Among College Students

-One recent study, published in Addictive Behaviors just last year, discovered a modest link between legalized recreational marijuana and reduced rates of binge-drinking in college-aged students.
+One recent study, published in Addictive Behaviors in 2021, discovered a modest link between legalized recreational marijuana and reduced rates of binge-drinking in college-aged students.

 According to the study, college students in states with recreational marijuana laws by 2018 were six percent less likely to binge-drink than students in states where marijuana was illegal.